High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Model and the Main Results

 \begin{proposition} The function $\Gamma$ satisfies the following properties. \begin{enumerate} \item When $n\le \sigma^2 \log p$, $\Gamma$ is a strictly decreasing function of $\zeta$.
 (Figure 1(a)), \item When $\sigma^2 \log p< n < n^*$, $\Gamma$ is not monotonic and it attains its minimum at $\zeta=1$.
 (Figure 1(b)), \item When $n=n^*$, $\Gamma$ is not monotonic and it attains its minimum at $\zeta=0$ and $\zeta=1$.
 (Figure 1(c)) \item When $n^*<n< (2k+\sigma^{2}) \log p$, $\Gamma$ is not monotonic and it attains its minimum at $\zeta=0$.
 (Figure 1(d)) \item When $n>\left(2k+\sigma^2\right) \log p$, $\Gamma$ is a strictly increasing function of $\zeta$.
-(Figure 1(d)) \end{enumerate} \end{proposition} In particular, we see that both the bound $n_{\rm inf,1}=\sigma^{2}\log p$, and $n_{\rm LASSO/CS}=\left(2k+\sigma^2\right) \log p$ mark the phase transition change of (lack of) monotonicity property of the limiting curve $\Phi_{2}$.
+(Figure 1(d)) \end{enumerate} \end{proposition} In particular, we see that both the bound $n_{\rm inf,1}=\sigma^{2}\log p$, and $n_{\rm LASSO/CS}=\left(2k+\sigma^2\right) \log p$ mark the phase transition change of (lack of) monotonicity property of the limiting curve $\Gamma$.
 We also summarize our findings in Table~\ref{table:Table1}.
 The proof of this proposition is found in Section~\ref{section:Problem_Phi2}.

-To get an insight into possible reason for the apparent algorithmic hardness of the problem in the regime $n\in [n_{\rm inf,1},n_{\rm LASSO/CS}]$, we as well as to see whether the picture suggested by the curve $\Gamma$ is actually accurate, we now turn to the geometry of the solution space of the problem $\Phi_{2}$.
-We establish in particular, that the solutions $\beta$ which are sufficiently ``close'' to optimality break into two separate clusters -- those which are close in $\|\cdot\|_{2}$ norm to the optimal solution $\beta_{2}$, namely those which have a ``large'' overlap with $\beta_{2}$, and those which are far from it, namely those which have a ``small'' overlap with $\beta_{2}$.
+To study the apparent algorithmic hardness of the problem in the regime $n\in [n_{\rm inf,1},n_{\rm LASSO/CS}]$, as well as to see whether the picture suggested by the curve $\Gamma$ is actually accurate, we now study the geometry of the solution space of the problem $\Phi_{2}$.
+We establish in particular, that the solutions $\beta$ which are sufficiently ``close'' to optimality in $\Phi_2$, that is the $\beta$'s which have objective value $\|Y-X\beta\|_{2}$ close to the optimal value $\phi_2$, break into two separate clusters; namely those which have a ``large'' overlap with $\beta^*$, and those which are far from it, namely those which have a ``small'' overlap with $\beta^*$.
 As discussed in Introduction, such an Overlap Gap Property (OGP) appears to mark the onset of algorithmic hardness for many randomly generated constraint satisfaction problems.
 Here we demonstrate its presence in the context of high dimensional regression problems.